rememberSoftwares/yacana/README.md

 ## II.
 Imports

 When using other frameworks 'import hell' quickly appears.
-To prevent this bothersome problem we propose that you import all of Yacana's modules and when finished developping let the IDE remove the unsued imports.
-Unused imports generaly appear grayed.
-Thus we recommand that you prepend these imports in all your files and clean them later.
-This way the IDE will have auto competion available and will help you develop 10 times faster.
+To prevent this bothersome problem we propose that you import all of Yacana's modules and when finished developing let the IDE remove the unused imports.
+Unused imports generally appear grayed.
+Thus we recommend that you prepend these imports in all your files and clean them later.
+This way the IDE will have auto-completion available and will help you develop 10 times faster.

 ## III.
 Creating your first Agent

 ### Initializing the Agent
-Now that you have an Ollama server running and Yacana installed let's create are first agent !
+Now that you have an Ollama server running and Yacana installed let's create our first agent!

-Create a python file with this content:
+Create a Python file with this content:
 ```python
 agent1 = Agent("AI assistant", "llama3.1:8b", system_prompt="You are a helpful AI assistant", endpoint="http://127.0.0.1:11434")
 ```
 The Agent(...) class takes 2 mandatory parameters:
-1. **The agent name** : Chose something short and in relation to what the agent global focus
+1. **The agent name**: Choose something short about the agent's global focus
-2. **A model name** : The Ollama model that this Agent will use.
+2. **A model name**: The Ollama model that this Agent will use.
 You may have multiple Agents running different models.
-Some models are better suitted for some specific jobs so it can be interesting to mix LLM models.
+Some models are better suited for some specific jobs so it can be interesting to mix LLM models.

-The Agent(...) class has many optionnal parameters that we will discover in this tutorial.
+The Agent(...) class has many optional parameters that we will discover in this tutorial.
 Here we can see 2 of them:
-1. **The system prompt** : Helps defining the personnality of the Agent.
+1. **The system prompt**: Helps defining the personnality of the Agent.
-2. **The endpoint** : The URL of your Ollama instance.
+2. **The endpoint**: The URL of your Ollama instance.
 It points by default to your localhost and on the Ollama default port.
-If you are using Ollama on your computer you can remove this optionnal parameter and the default value will be used.
+If you are using Ollama on your computer you can remove this optional parameter and the default value will be used.

-### Testing Yacana and Ollama interraction
+### Testing Yacana and Ollama's interaction

 This framework is not meant for basic roleplay.
-However for people starting their journey in the realm of AI and for debug purposes we added a simple chat system.
+However, for people starting their journey in the realm of AI and for debugging purposes we added a simple chat system.
 Add this line to test it :
 ```python
 agent1.simple_chat()
 ```